Jochy Hernández

-Carlos José "Jochy" Hernández Diaz (September 12, 1963 in San Cristobal Province, Dominican Republic-April 30, 1994 in Santo Domingo, Dominican Republic) was a Dominican Merengue singer who obtained success during the 1980s, becoming well known in Latin America.
+Carlos José "Jochy" Hernández Diaz (12 September 1963 – 30 April 1994) was a Dominican Merengue singer who obtained success during the 1980s, becoming well known in Latin America.

 Early life

 Hernández was the son of Bartolo Hernández.

-Hernández lost his father at the age of 11 when, on October 5, 1974, Bartolo was shot on his chest and murdered.
+Hernández lost his father at the age of 11 when, on 5 October 1974, Bartolo was shot on his chest and murdered.
 His father's murder was never solved.

 As a teenager, Hernández launched his singing career, becoming a Merengue singer with a few bands, before landing a spot on a popular Merengue orchestra that was led by Alex Bueno and by Anibal Bravo, two well-known Dominican musicians of the era.

 Career

 In 1985, Hernández became a solo singer, signed by Discos CBS, the musical subsidiary of American broadcasting company CBS.
 His first release was named "Ahora Yo" ("Now Its My Turn").

 Vehicular accident

-On August 16 of 1987, Hernández and his orchestra had played a concert at Cibao when a mini-bus carrying part of the group collided with a truck after the concert had finished.
+On 16 August 1987, Hernández and his orchestra had played a concert at Cibao when a mini-bus carrying part of the group collided with a truck after the concert had finished.
 Hernández and his brother Ruddy were in another vehicle; they got off and found three dead musicians; another one, singer Delvi, survived the crash but was hit by an on-coming vehicle and died later.
 The tragedy took place at a city named Bonao.

 In 1988, Hernández released the album that would give him his nickname, "El Amiguito" ("The Little Friend").
 The album included a song named "Hermanos Mios" ("My Brothers"), which was dedicated to the musicians who died during the 1987 vehicular tragedy.
 Ever since, he was known as "El Amiguito del Merengue" ("Merengue's Little Friend").